carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/performance-unnecessary-copy-initialization.rst

    is empty.
 If a name in the list contains the sequence `::` it is matched against the qualified typename (i.e. `namespace::Type`, otherwise it is matched against only the type name (i.e. `Type`).

+.. option:: ExcludedContainerTypes

+   A semicolon-separated list of names of types whose methods are allowed to return the const reference the variable is copied from.
+When an expensive to copy variable is copy initialized by the return value from a type on this list the check does not trigger.
+This can be used to exclude types known to be const incorrect or where the lifetime or immutability of returned references is not tied to mutations of the container.
+An example are view types that don't own the underlying data.
+Like for `AllowedTypes` above, regular expressions are accepted and the inclusion of `::` determines whether the qualified typename is matched or not.